Lemons, Lavender, & Laundry

 Please know that my husband is the builder, and I am the sander, primer, painter, everything-elser.
 While I tell him I need pictures for these blog posts, he often works so hard and fast that he forgets to let me know when he’s moving onto the next step, therefore, I apologize for the lack of visuals in this post, as well as my poor attempt at editing photos to show you what on earth I’m trying to explain.
 If you have questions, please feel free to ask and I’ll get back to you as soon as possible.

-This post is broken into two “assembly sections”; one section walks you through the DIY Shaker Door tutorial (as this is a little easier to accomplish) and the other section will go through the DIY Shaker Drawer Fronts.
+This post is broken into two “assembly sections”.
+One section walks you through the DIY Shaker Door tutorial (as this is a little easier to accomplish) and the other section will go through the DIY Shaker Drawer Fronts.

 How to Make Shaker Doors